 CHIP spearheads community health needs assessments, used to identify key areas of health care needs in Chippewa County.
 The report details what residents view as health needs.
 The top four identified needs becomes CHIPs main focus areas.
-Currently, those focus areas are: adequate, appropriate, and safe food and nutrition; mental health; AODA (alcohol and other drug abuse); and chronic disease prevention and management.
-Read the full report.
+Currently, those focus areas are: mental health, alcohol misuse, substance abuse, and obesity.

 Flourish Action Team

 Voices in Prevention (VIP)

 We encourage healthier children and families through health initiatives like: